StevensND/switch-port-mods/DRAGON QUEST MONSTERS The Dark Prince/[0100A77018EA0000]/Aspect Ratio/readme.md

 Region Supported: **US Only**

+> [!TIP]
+If you don't find the mods updated just go to the Github of the main author, Fl4sh_

+You can find it [HERE](https://github.com/Fl4sh9174/Switch-Ultrawide-Mods)

-How to install the mod properly:
+## How to install the mod properly

 1. Download the mod (Open the folder with your desire Aspect Ratio.
 Ex: 21:9.